-1) In an academic grievance the student shall meet with the University faculty member in an attempt to resolve the issue within fifteen days of the beginning of the next semester.
-(The student may consult with the Academic Ombuds).
+1) The student shall meet with the instructor in an attempt to resolve the issue within 15 days on a non-academic grievance and normally within 15 days of the beginning of the next semester on an academic grievance.
+(The student may consult with the Academic Ombudsman).